Arithmetic finiteness of very irregular varieties: The Hodge filtration on twisted cohomology

 We are interested in situation where generic vanishing applies:

-\begin{example} Consider a smooth complex projective variety $X$ of dimension $d$ with a morphism $f\colon X\to A$ to an abelian variety.
-Recall that $f$ is~\emph{semismall} if For instance this is the case if $f$ is finite.
-By ~\cite[prop.~4.2.1]{DeCataldoMigliorini09} the morphism $f$ is semismall if and only if $P=Rf_*\bbC_X[d]$ is a perverse sheaf, because $X$ is smooth and proper.
+\begin{example} Consider a smooth complex projective variety~$X$ of dimension~$d$ with a morphism~$f\colon X\to A$ to an abelian variety.
+Recall that~$f$ is~\emph{semismall} if For instance this is the case if~$f$ is finite.
+By ~\cite[prop.~4.2.1]{DeCataldoMigliorini09} the morphism~$f$ is semismall if and only if~$P=Rf_*\bbC_X[d]$ is a perverse sheaf, because~$X$ is smooth and proper.
 Semismall morphisms are in particular generically finite.
-For our purpose we can weaken this as follows: Let us say that $f\colon X\to A$ is~\emph{cohomologically semismall} if for all $i\neq 0$ the perverse cohomology sheaves $ {^p \cH}^i(P) $ have Euler characteristic zero.
-In this case, generic vanishing~\cite{KWVanishing, SchnellHolonomic} says that most rank one local systems $L$ on~$A(\bbC)$ satisfy
+For our purpose we can weaken this as follows: Let us say that~$f\colon X\to A$ is~\emph{cohomologically semismall} if for all~$i\neq 0$ the perverse cohomology sheaves $ {^p \cH}^i(P) $ have Euler characteristic zero.
+In this case, generic vanishing~\cite{KWVanishing, SchnellHolonomic} says that most rank one local systems~$L$ on~$A(\bbC)$ satisfy

-If $L$ is of finite order, then $L$ embeds as a direct summand in the direct image $p_*\bbC_B$ for some isogeny $p\colon B\to A$ of abelian varieties.
-We can then place ourselves in the setting discussed at the beginning of this section by writing the given variety as the quotient $X=Y/G$ of the smooth variety $Y=X\times_A B$ by the free action of the finite abelian group $G=\ker(p)$.
-Then $f^*L \cong L_\chi$ for some character $\chi \in G^\ast$ and therefore
+If~$L$ is of finite order, then~$L$ embeds as a direct summand in the direct image~$p_*\bbC_B$ for some isogeny~$p\colon B\to A$ of abelian varieties.
+We can use the setting discussed at the beginning of this section by writing the given variety as the quotient~$X=Y/G$ of the smooth variety~$Y=X\times_A B$ by the free action of the finite group~$G=\ker(p)$.
+Then~$f^*L \iso L_\chi$ for some character~$\chi \in G^\ast$ and therefore

 In general, such a vanishing property can be used to write Hodge numbers as Euler characteristics of sheaves of differential forms: \end{example}